 Editor’s Note: People who take insulin require consistently affordable and predictable sources of insulin at all times.
-If you or a loved one are struggling to afford or access insulin, click here.
+If you or a loved one are struggling to afford or access insulin, you can build custom plans based on your personal circumstances through our tool, GetInsulin.org.
 To learn more about the insulin access crisis in the United States, check out our insulin access page.

 Insulin: it’s that thing that keeps people with Type 1 diabetes alive.
 You may have heard of it.
 What you might not know is that one of the most expensive liquids in the world has a long and diverse past – and it’s certainly not done making history quite yet.

 So, what exactly is your story, insulin?
 And what’s next for you?

 It started with a dog.
 And then a cow.

 If you’re reading this – you likely either have Type 1 diabetes or care about someone who does.
 In which case, you may also have some familiarity with Frederick Banting: the person that made it possible for T1Ds to live a full and healthy life.
 He, along with assistant Charles Best, discovered insulin in 1921.
 They were able to extract insulin from a dog’s pancreas and successfully administer an injection of the life-saving substance to another dog dying from diabetes.